khanalabhi/ePortfolio/index.md

 Beyond the fundamentals of computer science, I have had the opportunity to work with a lot of amazing colleagues throughout my coursework.
 We learned to collaborate using GitHub and I have become very comfortable with using git-based version control system.
 Having performed code reviews as well as addressed pull requests from my peers, both in the professional setting as well as the educational one – I feel prepared to be able to apply this at a much higher level.
 As perhaps this report shows everyone, I have developed the skill set to interact with various stakeholders at different levels of technical experience as well.
 Finally, my deep understanding of the various dimensions of software development such as software engineering, algorithm and data structures, databases and security are portrayed well by the updates I have made to the artifact presented along with this report.

-The specifics of how I have shown my understanding on each of the topic were explained at great depths above.
+The specifics of how I have shown my understanding on each of the topic are explained at great depths bleow.
 At a higher level, I wanted to choose a single artifact to display another ability I have – the ability to support software and not just create new pieces of software to highlight a particular skill set.
 As I have shown from the artifact, I have a good understanding of software engineering principles.
 Looking at the commit history of my artifact in the link supplied above – a modular and iterative process can be seen.
-I have also mentioned various enhancements that I would have liked to make.
+I will also mention various enhancements that I would have liked to make.
 However, prioritization within the given time led to a polished artifact that holds enhancements I valued the most.
 All of this happened with collaborations of my professor – who mimicked a product owner in a professional setting.

 As far as algorithm and data structures are concerned, enhancements were made to the queries to me memory efficient.
 Instead of holding reference to all the columns from a database, for example, until rendering for the user – a projection is used to only keep the columns that are necessary.
 Similarly, connection for input output is closed when no longer needed – which can feel like a trivial oversight at first but can have big implications in production environment serving thousands of clients.
 Next, the database enhancements including but not limited to adding a user interface shows my ability to integrate industry standard solutions to supply a better customer experience.
 While the command line application would have sufficed, a basic expectation in the modern computing is to have a graphical user interface.
 Finally, to prove my understanding of security, I implemented an authentication and authorization system from scratch.
 Moreover, cleartext passwords were hashed as seen in the artifact instead of using them in a clear text setting.